-Domino's deploys delivery robot from Berlin start-up
+Domino's uses delivery robots from Berlin start-up

 In collaboration with the tech company Teraki, the fast food company is now having the first pizzas delivered by a robot.